bitnami/containers/bitnami/milvus/README.md

-# Bitnami package for Milvus
+# Bitnami Secure Image for Milvus

 ## What is Milvus?